Coastal Academy Trust

 We foster students becoming an inquisitive learners by:

-- Creating SoL that develops a wealth of life long and transferable skills including, performance, composition, analysis.
+• Creating a curriculum which develops a wealth of life long and transferable skills through our three strands

-- Inspiring pupils to take opportunities within PA (within school and beyond).
+• Inspiring pupils to take opportunities within PA (in school and beyond)

 Key Stage 3

 In Key Stage 3 there are constant opportunities for students to discover passions for performance through both the curriculum and beyond.
-This is driven by our own passion for our subjects, our collaborative working ethos and our focus on achieving high end products. e.g. recording contemporary solo performances in ance.
-Opportunities for reading are taken regularly, and oracy is developed consistently through discussions and performances e.g. pitching spy gadgets in Drama.
+This is driven by our own passion for our subjects, our collaborative working ethos and our focus on achieving high end products. e.g. recording contemporary solo performances in dance.
+Opportunities for reading are taken regularly, and oracy is developed consistently through discussions and performances.
 Digital literacy is taught through the use of ICT in Drama assessments and production software in music.
 Extracurricular opportunities are wide and varied, including performances, shows, visits, and regularly utilising industry practitioners.

 Core skills in the Performing Arts disciplines of Drama, Dance and Music, give every child the opportunity to discover the subject for themselves through performance, composition and analysis within and beyond the classroom.
 Due to the practical nature of our subjects, students are constantly given power over the choices they make, preparing them fully for life beyond school.
-The skills we foster as an integral part of our curriculum include oracy, confidence, reflection, evaluation, communication, cooperation and problem solving.
 Theoretical learning supports pupil literacy, numeracy and digital literacy.
-KS3 intent is based on skills needed for KS4, thus providing excellent preparation for those courses.

 We focus on developing self confidence and pride, through the regular creation of performance work and composition in all three disciplines.
 We also focus on being principled and caring - this may include being an excellent audience, appreciating peers’ performance work and learning how to give supportive feedforward.
 We develop debating and exploration of views (expressing and listening) regularly through the historical and current range of topics issues e.g. the cultural background of musical genres.
-There is also a strong focus on diversity and inclusion - these have always been an integral part of our subjects, and continue to be embraced e.g. through the discussion of characters within Shrek the Musical.
-We also explore school and community awareness through our extra curricular projects and performances.
+There is also a strong focus on diversity, inclusion and community awareness.

 Key Stage 4